Mrfarooqui038501/React_learning/Notes.md

                                  USEPRAMS

-USEPRAMS =  is a hook in React Router that allows you to access the dynamic parameters from the current URL.
+G. USEPRAMS =  is a hook in React Router that allows you to access the dynamic parameters from the current URL.
 It's particularly useful for creating dynamic routes and passing data to components based on the URL.

 -- How it works:
 - Dynamic routes: Define routes with path parameters using colons (:).